WGBH-MLA/AAPB2/README.md

 [Issue #63](https://github.com/WGBH/AAPB2/issues/63))

 If you'll be interacting with [Sony Ci](http://developers.cimediacloud.com), you'll also need `config/ci.yml`.
-(This is git-ignored since it contains a data which should not be publicized.)
+(This is git-ignored since it contains keys which are not public.)

 ```yaml
 username: [your ci username]